 Be safe, have fun and don’t forget to check the venue that speaks to you is still open before you head out.
 We try to keep up, but gays are so fickle and places pop up and shut down here faster than we can keep a track of.

 Gay Clubs & Bars In The Castro District

-Brewcade – A mixed venue but we just had to give a shout out to this unique venue: a spirited arcade bar with vintage video-game machines, so many neons and an all-inclusive atmosphere.
-The Brewcade is a playground for a post-gay San Francisco generation, and we are absolutely living for it!
+- The Detour – A mixed venue but we just had to give a shout out to this unique venue: a spirited arcade bar with vintage video-game machines, so many neons and an all-inclusive atmosphere.
+Previously known as Brewcade, they have now leveled up to The Detour and offering booze, buttons, and bites.
+Still cute, nerdy, and pretty queer and there is a Gaymer-cade every Sunday there.
+This a playground for a post-gay San Francisco generation, and we are absolutely living for it!

 Gay Clubs & Bars In Folsom Street / SoMa

 - Lone Star Saloon – A bear-bike bar hybrid with a loyal following who flock here to socialize over pool, on the patio or at popular events like the Sunday afternoon beer parties.
 Beer with bears?
 Count us in….

 - The Stud – Having been in business since 1966, this celebrated gay bar offers one-of-a-kind parties, killer cocktails, eye-popping drag, and burlesque shows, plus plenty of other welcoming community events.
 Don’t trust us, well trust the queer icons who have appeared at the Stud over the years including Bjork, Lady Gaga, Ana Matronic, Justin Vivian Bond, Michael Stipe, Lady Miss Kier, RuPaul, and Charo.
 Warm and welcoming, this bar is never, ever boring and is busy keeping SF queer and inclusive by welcoming sexualities and genders from all across the spectrum.